aashayk18/JOURNYE/CONTRIBUTING.md

-# Contributing to spendwise.
+# Contributing to JOURNYE

-Thank you for your interest in contributing to spendwise.! <br>
+Thank you for your interest in contributing to JOURNYE! <br>
 We welcome contributions from the community to help us improve and expand our application.

 ## Prerequisites